Perth Zoo: History

 In 2010/11, the zoo had a paid staff of about 248 (167 full-time equivalents), and about 300 volunteer docents.

 Until her death in July 2022 aged 65, Tricia, a female Asian elephant, was one of the most famous animal residents at Perth Zoo, having lived at the zoo for 59 years since 1963.
 After living nearly twenty years on her own, she was joined by three rescued orphan three-year-old Asian elephants from Malaysia in December 1992 (of which male Putra Mas still resides at the zoo, until June 2025).
 Tricia was euthanised by zoo veterinarians due to ongoing age-related health issues.
 After a cremation, her ashes were placed under a forty-year-old 15 m jacaranda tree on the zoo's main lawn, a memory plaque to be unveiled in her memory.
 Additionally, a conservation guard hut in Sumatra was named in her honour.
 In January 2025, Perth Zoo sent their remaining female Asian Elephant Permai to Monarto Safari Park, who would be joined at the facility by the zoo's male elephant, Putra Mas, that November, which ended the zoo's housing of elephants after 125 years.

 Additionally, the zoo has had several other noteworthy individual animals in both record longevity and significant contribution to global endangered species captive breeding programs.
 Puan, a female Sumatran orangutan born in 1956, was gifted to the zoo by Ismail of Johor in 1968 along with three other orangutans.
 She had 11 offspring, and at the time of her death in 2018 aged 62 (a world record for her species) had 54 living descendants in various zoos around the world and even some released into the wild.
 Northern white-cheeked gibbon Phillip lived at Perth Zoo from September 1974 to July 2023 and is the record holder of longevity for the males of his species, and had fathered many offspring who in turn have been significant members of the global captive breeding program for the critically endangered species.

 Governance

 The head managers of Perth Zoo have from its opening to the present been:

 The Zoological Parks Authority has been known as:

 Exhibits

-Perth Zoo's largest three precincts are the African Savannah, the Asian Rainforest and the Australian Bushwalk, with other precints including the Australian Wetlands, Nocturnal House, Penguin Plunge, Primate Trail, Reptile Encounter and the zoo's Main Lake.
+Perth Zoo's largest three precincts are the African Savannah, the Asian Rainforest and the Australian Bushwalk, with other precincts including the Australian Wetlands, Nocturnal House, Penguin Plunge, Primate Trail, Reptile Encounter and the zoo's Main Lake.
 All the exhibits are designed to mimic the animals' natural habitats and utilise passive barriers where possible, to improve the well-being of the animals.